 I completed my PhD in Psychology at the University of Adelaide in 2012.
-I have worked previously as a Research and Evaluation Officer at a not-for-profit (2012-2015) and as a Postdoctoral Research Fellow at the University of Adelaide (2015-2018).
+I have worked previously as a Research and Evaluation Officer at Relationships Australia South Australia (2012-2015) and as a Postdoctoral Research Fellow at the University of Adelaide (2015-2018).

 As a health services researcher I am interested in the ways in which people use and engage with health and social care services.
 My primary program of research focuses on fundamental nursing care.
 I lead international research projects designed to generate robust evidence for why the global deficits in fundamental care are occurring and how they can be overcome.
 I also have expertise in men's help-seeking, particularly from a constructionist perspective.